Migration Guides

 Deprecate SpriteSheetBundle and AtlasImageBundle #

-SpriteSheetBundle has been deprecated.
+SpriteSheetBundle has been deprecated as part of a style and maintenance-motivated move towards optional components that add functionality, rather than a proliferation of bundles.
 Insert the TextureAtlas component alongside a SpriteBundle instead.

 // 0.13